warmshowers/Warmshowers.org/sites/all/modules/dev/locationservices/geonames/README.20131022.md

 I also discovered that BE, IE, and NZ probably have newish provinces also, but since nobody has ever complained about these decided to leave well enough alone.

 Sent out emails to DK and UK members asking them to update their account.
+Never forget to include username in subject when sending out one of these.